 Many investors open a Self-Directed IRA to diversify their retirement funds.

 Interestingly enough, the IRS doesn’t have a department that specifically deals with IRAs.
 Therefore, there are no exact statistics to go by.
 IRA custodians file Form 5498 showing the value of IRAs.
 No specifics are given, just generic numbers about how funds are invested.
 But yes, IRAs get audited, too.

-Essentially, audits were conducted and those performing them inquired about retirement plans.
-That number of audits for IRA plans were discovered across millions of regular audits that occurred in that time-frame.
+Audits were conducted and those performing them inquired about retirement plans.
+That number of audits for IRA plans were discovered across millions of regular audits that occurred in that time frame.